orsonteodoro/oiledmachine-overlay/README.md

 Currently compiling by command line is broken.
 You must use LateralGM to build your ENIGMA game.
 I am currently trying to fix this.

 *games-misc/lgmplugin - The ENIGMA plugin wrapper.
 It is a middle man between LateralGM and the ENIGMA compiler.
-The lgmplugin can be used by gui or cli but currently the cli is broken.
-It is written in Java.
+The lgmplugin can be used by GUI (through LateralGM) or CLI (command line) but currently the CLI is broken.
+It was written in Java.
 I am investigating why it is broken.

 *games-misc/lateralgm - LateralGM for the ENIGMA development environment.
-It is written in Java.
+It was written in Java.
 This is basically the level editor

 *games-misc/libmaker - This is the Library editor for ENIGMA and GameMaker.
-It is written in Java.
+It was written in Java.
 More information can be found at https://enigma-dev.org/docs/Wiki/Library_Maker.

 TODO (NOT COMMITED):